About tween animation

 A property keyframe is a frame within a tween span where you explicitly define one or more property values for the tween target object.
 These properties could include position, alpha (transparency), color tint, and so on.
 Each property you define has its own property keyframes.
 If you set more than one property in a single frame, then the property keyframes for each of those properties reside in that frame.
 You can view each property of a tween span and its property keyframes in the Motion Editor.
 You can also choose which types of property keyframes to display in the Timeline from the tween span context menu.

 In the preceding example of tweening a movie clip from frame 1 to frame 20, frames 1 and 20 are property keyframes.
-You can use the Property inspector, the Motion Editor, and many other tools in Flash to define values for properties you want to animate.
-You specify these property values in the frames of your choosing, and Flash Pro adds the required property keyframes to the tween span.
-Flash Pro interpolates the values for each of these properties in the frames in between the property keyframes you have created.
+You can use the Property inspector, the Motion Editor, and many other tools in Animate to define values for properties you want to animate.
+You specify these property values in the frames of your choosing, and Animate adds the required property keyframes to the tween span.
+Animate interpolates the values for each of these properties in the frames in between the property keyframes you have created.

 If a tweened object changes its location on the Stage during the tween, the tween span has a motion path associated with it.
 This motion path shows the path the tweened object takes during its movement around the Stage.
 You can edit the motion path on the Stage using the Selection, Subselection, Convert Anchor, Remove Anchor, and Free Transform tools, and commands in the Modify menu.
 If you are not tweening position, no motion path appears on the Stage.
 You can also apply an existing path as a motion path by pasting the path onto a tween span in the Timeline.